tenev89/shop.demoqa.com/README.md

 # Defect reports

 Welcome to the defect reports repository for the website https://shop.demoqa.com/ !

-All defect reports are located in "Issues".
+## **All defect reports are located in _''Issues''_**

 ## About